What We Ain't Got: Content

 "What We Ain't Got" is a ballad accompanied mainly by piano, with backing vocals by Sarah Buxton.
 In it, Owen sings about wanting back a loved one who has left him, and reflecting on those who want what they cannot obtain.
 It is performed in the Key of A Major.
-It is in alternating bars of 3/4 and 4/4 time signatures, with a main chord pattern of A-D-A-D-E-D-E-Fm-A/E-D-E_{sus}4-A. The song's approximate tempo is 63 beats per minute, and it has a vocal range of F_{3}-E_{5}.
+It is in alternating bars of 3/4 and 4/4 time signatures, with a main chord pattern of A–D–A–D–E–D–E–Fm–A/E–D–E^{sus4}–A. The song's approximate tempo is 63 beats per minute, and it has a vocal range of F_{3}–E_{5}.

 Owen told Taste of Country said that he knew the song would be a "risk" to release as a single, as he usually releases up-tempo songs about partying and "fought" to release a song with a stronger subject matter.
 He told the publication that "I'm at a point in my life where it's important to me to release songs like this that I've always believed in".